Four Thousand Weeks: Time Management for Mortals

 my review : ✮✮✮

 I truly picked this up as a time management book.
-I am about as good at managing my time as I am of managing my budget.
+I am about as good at managing my time as I am at managing my budget.
 Which is to say, terrible.

 This is really not a time management book - in the best way.
 There are no productivity tricks and tips.
-This is more a philosophical read that asks- what is time?
-Yes, a bit trippy but I found it gave me some healthy perspective on how I view my to-do list and my anal retentive scheduling habits.
+This is more of a philosophical read that asks, “What is time?”
+Yes, a bit trippy, but I found it gave me some healthy perspective on how I view my to-do list and my anal retentive scheduling habits.

-This book is not uplifting, but it is a quite liberating.
+This book is not uplifting, but it is quite liberating.

 I did pick up some healthy habits that I hope to bring into 2022.
 Best paired with a double cappuccino so you don’t fall asleep during the boring bits.